Anjok07/ultimatevocalremovergui/README.md

 ### Install Required Applications & Packages

 Please run the requirements command even if you have v4 installed!

-Recommended way it to create venv and install all requirements to it
+Recommended way is to create venv and install all requirements to it.
+Don't forget to activate it using the second command before using.

 ```
 python3 -m venv venv